-The builder's plate (fig.7), which is fixed to the craft, provides information about the Builder including Builder's name, registered trade or trade mark plus contact name and address, CE marking, craft design category, maximum recommended load excluding the weight of the contents of the fixed tanks when full, number of persons recommended by the builder for which the craft was designed.
+The builder's plate (fig. 4), which is fixed to the craft, provides information about the Builder including builder's name, registered trade or trade mark plus contact name and address, CE marking, craft design category, maximum recommended load, number of persons recommended by the builder for which the craft was designed.
 This information may not however comprise a complete list: safety requirements (obligatory safety equipment carried on the boat, maximum authorized distance you can navigate from a port, etc.) may vary according to the country or state.

-Fig.7.
-Builder's plate.
+Fig. 4.
+Builder's plate